 Oftentimes, managers don’t know how many things you’re working on.
-Clarifying with them the tasks you’re doing, your duties and schedules can help him/her see that it doesn’t make sense to have you do an excessive number of things poorly that don’t reflect the real priorities.
+Clarify. with them the tasks you’re doing.
+Your duties and schedules can help him/her see that it doesn’t make sense to have you do an excessive number of things poorly that don’t reflect the real priorities.

 Most people today are in retaliatory mode all day, simply reacting to devices and what comes at them.
 That drives a lot of action and assignments without thought.
 You can bring that thinking into the equation by asking questions and offering more productive solutions than the task or the schedule that takes you beyond the capacity of physiology and excellence.

 Boundaries give everyone a clear picture of where things stand, which is what you want to be able to do at the end of the day.